quantstamp/research-spl-poc/README.md

 1. If you haven't already, download and install [node.js and nvm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. Run `npm i` to install dependencies for `prebuild-scripts/`

-### tl;dr
-1. Annotate Solidity files with C preprocessor macros and place files in some directory within your project, e.g., `contracts-spl/`
-2. Write (or generate with KConfig tools and our script) `config.h` file that contains flags that you want to enable, e.g., `#define CONFIG_HAS_OWNER 1`.
-3. Write `.env` file and then run `node prebuild-scripts/prebuild-variant.js`.
-4. Build your project as usually.

 ### Prebuild Scripts